-Study abroad changes a student’s life in a way that he or she never even considered possible.
-Most students who study abroad with the intention of truly immersing themselves into a new culture will find that they grow academically, personally, and professionally throughout their experience.
+Studying abroad changes a student’s life in a way that he or she never even considered possible.
+Most students who study abroad with the intention of truly immersing themselves in a new culture will find that they grow academically, personally, and professionally throughout their experience.

 Understandably, deciding to study abroad can seem like a huge, life-changing decision.
 And really, it is – studying abroad often forces you to leave your home, often for at least one semester, to travel somewhere new and unfamiliar.